jamie2210/C1_MS2_DCG/README.md

 - Navigation buttons.
 - The game is themed in the colours of The Riddler, green and purple.
 - Game modal is presented once start button is pressed.
-- Game consists of a timer, time bar and multiple choice questions the user can click to select.
+- Game consists of a timer, time bar and multiple choice questions the user can click or tab to and press enter to select.
 - When a question is answered correctly it is highlighted in green with a tick icon.
-- When a question is answered incorrectly it is highlighted in black with a cross icon.
+- When a question is answered incorrectly it is highlighted in black with a cross icon and the correct answer is displayed.
 - At the end of the game the score is tallied and revealed in a modal.
-- A comical element has been added to the results modal which is light-hearted fun and plays on the characters in the game.
+- A comical element has been added to the results modal which is light-hearted fun.
+Dependning the score The riddler's phrase will change.
 - User stories covered: 3, 11, 12 & 13.

 #### Results Modal